theforeman/foreman_ygg_worker/README.md

 # Foreman worker for yggdrasil

-This is a worker service for yggdrasil that can act as pull client for Foreman.
+This is a worker service for yggdrasil that can act as pull client for Foreman Remote Execution.

 More info on [yggdrassil](https://github.com/RedHatInsights/yggdrasil).
 The data message expected over mqtt to yggdrassil is standartized in [cloud-connector](https://github.com/RedHatInsights/cloud-connector#data)

-## Dev docs
+## What does it do

+It runs scripts.

+We receive `content` from SmartProxy through yggdrasil, that contains a runnable script.
+We write this script to a temp file, add executable permissions and run this script through `/bin/sh -c <script>`.

+We scan outputs of this script and send them back through yggdrassil to defined `return_url`.
+When the script finishes, we send exit_status to the same url.

+## Worker specific API

+We follow yggdrasil standards, so we expect developers to understand yggdrasil workflow.

 This worker expect to get message in following format: